 What is liberty?

 The process of increasing strength increases mental liberty, too.
-At Barbell Logic, we talk a lot about voluntary hardship.
 While there are many ways to go about this, strength training is a salutary one that also has obvious physical benefits.
 But the mental barriers broken when new heavier-than-ever-before weights are lifted successfully again and again, despite the fear of failure, is a Big Deal.
 It opens doors for lots of people who have never done anything physically difficult, or haven’t in a long time, to take on new challenges in life with confidence and gusto, whether those challenges be physical, emotional, or mental.

-But there’s lots of other connections between strength training and liberty, too.
+But there are lots of other connections between strength training and liberty, too.

 Freedom From Restraint